 Multiple Methods Capture Multiple Aspects Of Your Practice’s Value

-Any attempt at a simplified answer is no more than a rule of thumb.
-When establishing an asking price from a seller’s perspective, the use of a rule of thumb leaves open the risk that the seller’s practice is undervalued and that the seller does not receive full fair market value from his/her sale.
+When asked what practices are worth, any attempt at a simplified answer is no more than a rule of thumb.
+When establishing an asking price, from a seller’s perspective, the use of a rule of thumb leaves open the risk that the seller’s practice is undervalued and that the seller does not receive full fair market value from his/her sale.
 From the buyer’s perspective, the risk is that a rule of thumb over-values any one specific practice.

 Buyers and their advisors typically put no faith in asking prices that are based on no more than rules of thumb.
-Without a comprehensive appraisal there is nothing to serve as a logical support to the asking price during negotiations.
-The true value of the practice is not documented.
-Negotiations are difficult.
-Negotiations may break down, or they may result in a sale price that is grossly unfair to one party or the other.
+Without a comprehensive appraisal there is nothing to serve as logical support for the asking price during negotiations because the true value of the specific practice is not documented.

 No Single Appraisal Methodology Is Adequate

 The appraisal methods that we use for any one specific practice may need to vary, based on the characteristics of the specific practice and the range of practice data and information that is available to us.
-But, in most cases, given adequate data, to give adequate consideration to multiple components of a practice’s value, we will use at least 2 of the following appraisal methods:
+But, in most cases, given adequate data, to give appropriate consideration to multiple components of a practice’s value we will use at least 2 of the following appraisal methods, and most often all 3 of these methods:

 1. Single Period Capitalization of Earnings.
-A capitalization rate, derived from market data, is used to determine the value of the practice based on the total of all dentists’ earnings derived from the practice.
+After a practice’s expenses are adjusted to convert from taxable income to pre-tax cashflow (earnings before interest expense, taxes, depreciation deductions, and amortization deductions –or-- EBITDA) a capitalization rate, derived from analysis of practice sale market data, is used to determine the value of the practice based on the total of all dentists’ potential pre-tax cashflow earnings derivable from the practice.

 Sources Of Practice Sale Data

 1. Goodwill Registry.
 In addition to being a source of information on transactions in other healthcare fields, it provides a dental practice sale and valuation result database maintained by and available from The Health Care Group, Inc., 140 West Germantown Pike, Suite 200, Plymouth Meeting, PA 19462-1421.
 It contains sale and valuation related data on a large number of dental practice sales and valuation reports that are useful in establishing the fair market value of a specific practice.
 Information in the Goodwill Registry database related to dentistry has been collected from dentists, CPAs, practice brokers, and other sources over a period of many years.
-It reports certain basic financial data for each dental practice reported along with the sales price or valuation result organized by dental practice specialty and general dentistry.
-Date of the sale, purpose of valuation, state of location, component of goodwill value, and other distinguishing characteristics are reported for each entry.
+It reports certain basic financial data for each dental practice reported along with the sales price or valuation results organized by dental practice specialty and general dentistry.
+The date of the sale, purpose of valuation or sale, region of the Country, collections, sale price, overhead percentages, earnings (pre-tax cashflow income), who the buyer was (e.g. individual dentist or DSO / corporate dentistry), component of goodwill value, and other distinguishing characteristics are reported for each entry.
 Data maintained in the Goodwill Registry typically dates back 10 years.
+Given that the practice sale market changes over time, we typical limit our analysis to sales or practice valuation results that occurred in the most recent 3-5 years.

 * The term “Appraisal” is commonly used to describe the process by which a practice’s value is determined.
 We commonly use this term because our selling clients are familiar with this term.
 However, the term “Valuation” is more correct.